 Social Security Benefits and Retiring at Age 62

-If you’re considering retiring at 62, it’s likely that Social Security is one of your primary concerns.
+If you’re considering retiring at 62, Social Security likely is one of your primary concerns.
 That’s because 62 is the first year you’re eligible to receive Social Security benefits, but your benefit will be lower than if you’d waited longer to start receiving those benefits.

 Normally, you’d need to reach your full retirement age, which for most people is 66 or 67, to qualify for the full monthly benefit amount.
 And to get the largest possible benefit you’d need to wait until age 70.
 Taking benefits at age 62, or at any time between 62 and your full retirement age would reduce your benefit amount.

 The amount of the reduction depends on the year you were born.
 For example, if you were born in 1960 or later, taking Social Security benefits at age 62 would reduce your monthly benefit by 30%.
 If you’re married and spousal benefits are also being paid, those benefits would be reduced by 35%.
-So for example, if you’re anticipating a $1,000 monthly Social Security payment and your spouse is expecting $500, your benefits would be reduced to $700 and $325, respectively.
+So for example, if you’re anticipating a $1,000 monthly Social Security payment and your spouse is expecting $500 in spousal benefits, these payments would be reduced to $700 and $325, respectively.
 This Social Security calculator can tell you what you can expect to receive, based on your age and when you begin taking benefits.

 Should You Delay Social Security Instead?

 The flip side of the Social Security coin is that waiting to take benefits can work in your favor.
-You can delay taking benefits up until age 70, which would then allow you to claim 132% of your full monthly benefit amount.
-The table below is based on Social Security Administration data and calculates the monthly increase rate by birth year:
+You can delay taking benefits up until age 70, which would then allow you to claim up to 132% of your full monthly benefit amount.
+The table below is based on Social Security Administration data and calculates how much benefits increase every month between full retirement age and age 70:

 Delayed Retirement Increase

-As you can see above, you can enjoy a nice income boost in retirement, but that scenario assumes that you won’t need those benefits for some time.
+As you can see above, you can enjoy a nice income boost in retirement when you delay Social Security, but that scenario assumes that you won’t need those benefits before then.
 It’s also a bet that you’ll live long enough that the higher benefit offsets the years you went without Social Security checks.
 But, on the other hand, if you’re set on retiring at 62, you’ll need to be sure you have enough money to cover your expenses so that delaying Social Security works for you, not against you.

 You could, for example, take on a part-time job or start a business to make extra money.
 But whether you want to do this or not may depend on the kind of lifestyle you’re hoping to have in retirement.
-If you’re ready to spend time indulging in neglected hobbies or simply relaxing, then continuing to work in some form may not be high on your priority list.
+If you’re ready to spend time taking up new hobbies or simply relaxing, then continuing to work in some form may not be high on your priority list.

 It’s also important to understand how earning income in retirement can impact your Social Security benefits.
 If you have reached full retirement age (66 or 67) your benefits will not be penalized regardless of how much you earn.
 However, your benefits could be reduced if you haven’t reached full retirement age and you earn more than a certain amount.